Test your knowledge

 An investment policy statement.
 Though you will glean some important information from the other choices, an investment policy statement will lay down the criteria that will guide how you select and maintain your investments.

-If the price/earnings ratio of one of your stocks shrinks significantly, what should you do?
+The price of one of your stocks shoots up.
+What should you do?

 Choose wisely.
 There is only one correct answer.